WeirdMidas/SkySceneAddon/README.md

 @Iamlooper -- For the magisk MMT Reborn template.
 Thanks to the template, I was able to replace the old qti-mem-opt template and keep all the features without extra additions!
 Also now the cpu usage of the module has reduced by 2%, little but useful
 @OneB1ank -- Thanks to him for his third-party management module.
 I don't know how to thank him because I couldn't get in touch with him, so I hope he doesn't get mad at me and understands my use.
 I give him full credit to the point that I recommend his module in my repository
 @FreezeTeam Project -- Thanks to them for Cirno.
 The second additional third-party in my module, I really appreciate it and as a way of rewarding it follows the same dynamic as the others
-@shadow3aaa -- Thanks for the lmkd hook, without it I wouldn't know where to find a working lmkd hook